-There are two methods of playing two-player - first, alternating play stage-by-stage to compete for score, and second, co-operative play with the cannon changing color to represent the controls switching between first and second player at pre-set intervals.
+There two multiplayer modes - first, alternating play stage-by-stage to compete for score, and second, co-operative play with the cannon changing color to represent the controls switching between first and second player at pre-set intervals.

-Atari itself filed a lawsuit against IMagic, claiming it was too similar to Phoenix.
-IMagic and Atari settled out-of-court, and Demon Attack went on to sell quite well.
+Atari itself filed a lawsuit against Imagic, claiming it was too similar to Phoenix.
+Imagic and Atari settled out-of-court, and Demon Attack went on to sell well.

 By the end of 1986, developer Imagic was no longer a going concern.
 Its intellectual properties, including Demon Attack, have been held by Activision since that time.
 The game was included in the PS2 and PSP version of the Activision Anthology collection.